Aberdeen hair salons to steal the show in new series of BBC reality programme - Evening Express

 “If through that there’s more clients, that’s just a bonus.
 To me, it’s more about inclusion.
 A salon is a salon is a salon, regardless of what they specialise in.”

 Sean is also a huge supporter of diversity in the north-east and has recently been nominated in the National Diversity Awards.
-He has won accolades from Aberdeen Fashion Week and the Scottish Hair and Beauty Awards for his work.
+He has won accolades from Aberdeen Fashion Week for his work.

 He said: “Everything seems to be falling into place in a good way.